Kundavai Pirāttiyār: Life and works

-She built at least two Jain temples, one at Rajarajeswaram later known as Darasuram and the other at Tirumalai.
+She is believed to have built many Jain temples but at least two Jain temples have inscriptions that records to have been built by her, one at Rajarajeswaram later known as Darasuram and the other at Tirumalai.
 She built a hospital after her father named Vinnagar athura salai at Thanjavur and donated extensive lands for its maintenance.
 She made lavish donations to the Brihadeeswarar Temple at Thanjavur during the reign of her younger brother Rajaraja Chola I and her nephew Rajendra Chola I.